mlegghl/hl-sfdc/README.md

 1. Update the ChangeLog
 2. Update the sfdx-project.json.
 Make sure the `versionName` matches the ChangeLog.
-The `versionNumber` should be `$versionName.0.1` (They last number can be incremented only if you need to make a new build _without_ making any code changes!
+The `versionNumber` should be `$versionName.NEXT` (Salesforce auto-increments the build number for each package version created).

 Make sure this is committed and tagged!